DSCoalition/dsc-11ty-cms/src/pages/home.md

   heroContent: >-
     Change is hard.
 Systematic change is even harder.
-That’s why these design and development firms have teamed up to bring the innovation and agility that’s become the backbone of commercial digital services to the government.</br></br>
+That’s why these design and development firms have teamed up to bring the innovation and agility that’s become the backbone of commercial digital services to the government.<br>

     This kind of digital transformation uses technology as a means to a goal—to dramatically improve the performance, reach, and customer experience of government services.
 bannerText: "## It’s the difference between *having to work to interact* with